elventhing/hello-word/README.md

 Hello hello hello

-I have nothing else to add to this readme file but I'll look back at it later and chuckle
+I have nothing else to add to this readme file but I'll look back at it later and chuckle I actually had to make a second edit